ur369eth/ur369.eth/README.md

 # What are urTokens (ultra resistant Tokens)?

 urTokens are ERC-20 tokens backed by cryptographic tokens at 1:1 ratio.
-Exegesis: if a user allocates 369 ETH into the contract, thenthe contract automatically mints and sends 369 urETH (ultra resistant ETH) to their wallet address.
+Exegesis: if a user allocates 369 ETH into the contract, then the contract automatically mints and sends 369 urETH (ultra resistant ETH) to their wallet address.

 Advantage of urTokens over native tokens and/or ERC-20 tokens as well as over any other token-standard (e.g., BEP-20, SPL, etc):